top of page

 F4204562-25E7-4D32-B432-F49C0343FA87.jpe

-Initiative for Becoming a Beloved Community
+Becoming a Beloved Community

 Saint Ann's has formed a Task Force on racial justice and reconciliation called the Initiative for Becoming a Beloved Community.
 Click this link to see ECCT's work at the Diocesan level.